Custom Data Structures

 }

 The code uses the insert and get methods to access the values in the Felt252Dict<T>.
 To push an element to the top of the stack, the push function inserts the element in the dict at index len and increases the len field of the stack to keep track of the position of the stack top.
-To remove a value, the pop function retrieves the last value at position len-1 and then decreases the value of len to update the position of the stack top accordingly.
+To remove a value, the pop function decreases the value of len to update the position of the stack top and then retrieves the last value at position len.

 The full implementation of the Stack, along with more data structures that you can use in your code, can be found in the community-maintained Alexandria library, in the "data_structures" crate.